This week I’ve been noodling hard on change and impermanence.

 But “few” is a condition — not an identity.

-Few dollars.
-Few opportunities.
-Few answers.
+Fewer dollars.
+Fewer opportunities.
+Fewer answers.

 Not few worth.
 Not few capability.